Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System

+Serializable execution is mandatory in transaction processing to avoid concurrency anomalies, while high performance often requires concurrent execution of multiple transactions.
+Some workloads include heavy transactions that scan numerous records across multiple large tables, compute summaries, and write the results back.
+These workloads are therefore characterized by the coexistence of short transactions and large read-write transactions.
-Two cases are prepared as benchmark long transactions.
-One is a batch processing of costing in the food processing industry using BoM~\cite{Nemoto22oze}, which performs a loop traverse of tree-structured data and calculates the accumulation of product costs.
-See Oze paper~\cite{Nemoto22oze} for the details.

-The other is a batch process for calculating cell phone charges, which is based on a telecom company's batch process for calculating cell phone charges.
-It is a mixed workload of batch and online processing that simultaneously calculates and aggregates customer usage charges for all customers while detailed transactions of cell phone usage are continuously being registered.

-This processing is usually done separately from online processing at night because updates from online processing conflict during batch processing, but the mixed workload must be able to handle the real-time aggregation of rate calculations.
+We address two cases as long update transactions.
+One is a batch-costing approach for the food processing industry using BoM~\cite{oze-vldb}, which traverses tree-structured data and accumulates product costs.
+The other calculates cell phone charges using a telecom company's billing process.
+It is a mixed workload of batch and online processing that simultaneously calculates and aggregates customer usage charges for all customers while phone usage transactions are continuously recorded.
+This processing is usually done separately from online processing at night because updates from online processing conflict during batch processing.
+The mixed workload must support real-time aggregation of rate calculations.